 Do you have a similar backpacking trip in mind?
 Here’s a behind-the-scenes look at the backpack training plan I used to prepare for the Great Smoky Mountains and how you can do it, too:

 My buddy Justin and I returned from The Smokies and were extremely pleased with how we performed on the trails with our ~40 pound packs.
 We ascended Mount Cammerer peak on the Appalachian Trail on Day 2 and Mount Sterling peak on Day 3 and witnessed gorgeous mountain ridges, sunrises, and sunsets.
-Here’s a quick look at the summary of our backpacking trip, training distances and elevation:
+Here’s a quick summary of our backpacking trip, training distances and elevation:

 What do I need to prepare for a backpacking workout?